-APPLICATION NU IMBER: 22/02228/S73 VALID: 11 th October 2022 APPLICANT: JS MWP Ltd AGENT: Savills LOCATION: LAND TO THE NORTH OF MERRYWOOD PARK REIGATE SURREY DESCRIPTION: Construction of a three storey building comprising 8no. two bedroom dwellings and associated parking provision for both the proposed building and for residents of Merrywood Park.
-Variation of condition 1 of permission 15/02914/F. Amendment to approved plans.
+APPLICATION NU JMBER: 22/02228/S73 VALID: 11 th October 2022 APPLICANT: JS MWP Ltd AGENT: Savills Savills LOCATION: LAND TO THE NORTH OF MERRYWOOD PARK REIGATE SURREY DESCRIPTION: REIGATE SURREY Construction of a three storey building comprising 8no. two bedroom dwellings and associated parking provision for bot the proposed building and for residents of Merrywood Park.
+Variation of condition 1 of permission 15/02914/F. Amendme to approved plans.
 Variation of conditions 1, 5, 6, 8 and 10 of permission 17/01757/S73.
-Amendment to alter the site layout and landscaping design to incorporate a turning head for a refuse vehicle and fire vehicle as required by condition 8 of the original decision notice and building regulations.
+Amendment to alter the site layout and landscaping design to incorporate a turning head for a refuse vehicle and fire vehicle as required by condition 8 of for original decision notice and building regulations.
 The introduction of this turning head requires the relocation of a number of parking spaces to the south-eastern corner of the site.
 Variation of Conditions 1, 5 and 8 of 18/01877/S73.
 Condition 1: Revised plans to remove car parking at grass verge.
 Condition 5: Amended wording to update Tree Protection Plan for clarity.
-There is no development at the grass verge that requires tree protection.
-Condition 8: Amended wording to remove plan that is no longer required by removing car parking.
-As amended on 01/11/2022 and on 17/11/2022
+There is no development at the gr verge that requires tree protection.
+Condition 8: Amended wording to remove plan that is no longer required by removi car parking.
+As amended on 01/11/2022 and on 17/11/2022 ng provision for both of Merrywood Park.
+5/02914/F. Amendment is 1, 5, 6, 8 and 10 of alter the site layout turning head for a d by condition 8 of the ulations.
+The s the relocation of a astern corner of the 18/01877/S73. r parking at grass update Tree evelopment at the grass ition 8: Amended required by removing and on 17/11/2022 All plans in this r All plans in this report have been reproduced, are not to scale, and are for